Octopus Group: Octopus Inheritance Tax Service

-Octopus Inheritance Tax Service provides investors a possibility to purchase shares of one or more unquoted UK companies that are contributing to the UK economy growth.
+Octopus Inheritance Tax Service (OITS) provides investors a possibility to purchase shares of one or more unquoted UK companies that are contributing to the UK economy growth.
 Notable investments include Fern Trading Ltd., a £2.8 billion trading company with a concentration on short-term loans to seasoned real estate professionals, as well as the development and management of fiber broadband in underserved areas.
-In 2020, Vorboss was added to Fern's portfolio of UK broadband network builders, getting £250m in funding.
+In 2020, Vorboss was added to Fern's portfolio of UK broadband network builders, getting £250 million in funding.

+In July 2026, OITS told its 18,000 customers that it had frozen redemptions (block on customers withdrawing their cash) until it had finalised a takeover.
+In September 2026, it told customers the blocks "need to remain in place for a short additional period".
+Octopus Investments, which administers the scheme, warned customers a final agreement was still needed and the outcome was not certain.

 Octopus Money

 Octopus Money was launched in 2023 to offer money coaching and advice to consumers, often through the individual's employer.
 The business is run by Ruth Handcock, who joined Octopus Investments from Tandem Bank in 2018.
 The launch of the brand followed the purchase of Hatch Financial Coaching in 2021, and replaced Octopus Wealth, a financial advice business announced in 2018.

 Octopus Investments

 Octopus Investments, part of Octopus Group, is a UK-based investment management company founded in 2000.
 As of June 2025, it manages £9.9 billion on behalf of retail and institutional investors.
 The firm employs over 600 people and is headquartered in London.

+Octopus Investments stated in 2026 that it is the UK's largest provider of specialist tax-efficient investments that qualify for relief from inheritance tax, and manages investment for over 75,000 investors.
+In July 2026, The Daily Telegraph reported that concerns had been raised about how the companies owned by its Octopus Inheritance Tax Service (OITS) investment product are valued.

 Octopus Investments is a certified B Corporation.
 It offers a range of products for retail investors, including venture capital trusts (VCTs), enterprise investment schemes (EIS), business relief-qualifying investments, and listed UK small and medium-sized company funds.
 Its institutional strategies focus on renewable energy, sustainable infrastructure, real estate, healthcare, and venture capital.

 Octopus Capital and Octopus Ventures operate as divisions within Octopus Investments.
 Octopus Investments Ltd is authorised and regulated by the UK Financial Conduct Authority.

 Octopus Ventures is a venture capital fund with assets of £1.7bn as of 2022.
 Notable Octopus Ventures investments include SwiftKey, ManyPets, Graze, and Zoopla.

 Octopus Capital is an institutional asset manager specialising in real estate, energy and infrastructure, and private debt.
 The company was previously known as Octopus Institutional Investments and Octopus Real Estate.
 It focuses on alternative assets, with strategies designed to deliver financial returns while addressing wider economic and social challenges.